manujsdev/manu-blog-svelte/src/lib/articles/config-nvim-with-lua-statusline-and-tabs/index-en.md

         └─ colorscheme.lua
         └─ nvim-tree.lua
         └─ lualine.lua
+        └─ bufferline.lua
 ```

 ### Conclusion

-In this article we learned how to configure <GenericLink ariaLabel="lualine.nvim" href="https://github.com/nvim-lualine/lualine.nvim" target="_blank">lualine.nvim</GenericLink>, a neovim statusline.
-Now you can test other statusline if you wish.
+In this article we learned how to configure <GenericLink ariaLabel="lualine.nvim" href="https://github.com/nvim-lualine/lualine.nvim" target="_blank">lualine.nvim</GenericLink>, a neovim statusline and <GenericLink ariaLabel="nvim-bufferline.lua" href="https://github.com/akinsho/nvim-bufferline.lua" target="_blank">nvim-bufferline.lua</GenericLink>, a neovim tabline.
+Now you can test other statusline/tabline if you wish.
 I hope it will be helpful for those who want to experiment.

 ### Resources